-Like many other things in Paris that you can buy with money, there is no limit when it comes to accommodation cost.
+Like many other things in Paris that you can buy with money, there is no limit when it comes to accommodation costs.
 Generally, the more central, as higher the prices.

-I suggest to stay within the highway ring around Paris and if possible, avoid the north and north east of Paris – not by all means, but it’s just less nice.
+I suggest staying within the highway ring around Paris and if possible, avoiding the north and northeast of Paris – not by all means, but it’s just less nice.
 Also, visiting Paris in March or September can give you good weather but hotel prices are more affordable than other times of the year.
 If you don’t mind the cold, visiting Paris in Winter but outside of the holidays can save you a lot of money on hotels.

 Transport costs in Paris

-Alternatively, there is always the option to take a taxi or an Uber, it might just take longer during day time due to traffic.
-From the airports, the prices into town are fix.
-From Charles de Gaulle airport in the north it costs between €50 and €55 and from Orly airport in the south between €30 and €35, depending if the destination is left or right banks.
+Alternatively, there is always the option to take a taxi or an Uber, it might just take longer during the day time due to traffic.
+From the airports, the prices in town are fixed.
+From Charles de Gaulle airport in the north, it costs between €50 and €55 and from Orly airport in the south between €30 and €35, depending if the destination is left or right bank.

 Paris is food heaven and while it is possible to have a lunch menu in a Brasserie for €12 or street food for less than €6, there is actually no limit if you really want to spend money.

-However, starting your day in a typical French way is ideal for budget travellers.
+However, starting your day in a typical French way is ideal for budget travelers.
 An espresso (you need to order a café though) in a typical Parisian Café costs less than €1.50 when taking it at the bar and a bit more if you want to enjoy it sitting down.
-As the Parisian breakfast is very basic, you are all set by ordering also a Croissant, that won’t be much more than the café.
-A fresh croissant from a bakery costs around €1.10.
+As the Parisian breakfast is very basic, you are all set by ordering also a Croissant, which won’t be much more than the café.
+A fresh croissant from a bakery cost around €1.10.

 The cheapest way to eat in a sit-down restaurant is having a classic Parisian lunch in a brasserie.
 Brasseries are all those little bars and restaurants that are opening early in the morning for breakfast, they serve lunch and close somewhen in the late afternoon.
 Often they are equipped with a terrace and a counter where you can buy lottery tickets and cigarettes.
 They also have a lunch menu between €10 and €15 per person that comprises at least the main dish, plus a starter or dessert.

-Having Dinner in Paris is tricky in terms of budget, as there is really no limit in how much you possibly could spend.
-However, including a starter or dessert accompanying your main dish and a bit of wine, you will pay between €30 to €50 in most restaurants per person, Michelin star restaurants excluded.
+Having Dinner in Paris is tricky in terms of budget, as there is really no limit on how much you possibly could spend.
+However, including a starter or dessert accompanying your main dish and a bit of wine, you will pay between €30 to €50 in most restaurants per person, and Michelin star restaurants are excluded.

-If you are traveling on a budget or maybe just for the little appetite in between meals, you always can get a Crêpes with butter and sugar for €2.50 or a baguette with ham and cheese from the bakery for €4.
+If you are traveling on a budget or maybe just for a little appetite in between meals, you always can get Crêpes with butter and sugar for €2.50 or a baguette with ham and cheese from the bakery for €4.

 Activities & attraction prices in Paris